Brett Crozier, U.S. Navy Captain Punished Over Whistleblowing, Reportedly Tests Positive For Coronavirus

 There are at least 155 cases of the virus aboard the U.S.S.
 Theodore Roosevelt, Defense Secretary Mark Esper confirmed, according to The Times.

-In his letter, Crozier said, “We are not at war.
-Sailors do not need to die.”
+“We are not at war.
+Sailors do not need to die,” Crozier wrote in his letter.

 He recommended docking the ship and removing the crew, placing the sailors under a 14-day quarantine.

-When Crozier left the ship, he was given a “send off for the ages,” according to a separate New York Times report, with “hundreds of sailors” cheering their former captain to express “their admiration for a boss they viewed as putting their safety ahead of his career.”
+When Crozier left the ship, he was given a “send-off for the ages,” according to a separate New York Times report, with “hundreds of sailors” cheering their former captain to express “their admiration for a boss they viewed as putting their safety ahead of his career.”

-Likely Democratic Presidential nominee Joe Biden slammed the Navy for its dismissal of Crozier, calling it “close to criminal the way they’re dealing with this guy,” and saying that the captain should receive a commendation rather than disciplinary action, as quoted by The Times.
+Likely Democratic presidential nominee Joe Biden slammed the Navy for its dismissal of Crozier, calling it “close to criminal the way they’re dealing with this guy,” and saying that the captain should receive a commendation rather than disciplinary action, as quoted by The Times.

 But Navy brass cited by the paper say that Crozier’s removal from the Roosevelt came down to his failure to follow “chain of command” in registering his concern about the coronavirus outbreak aboard the aircraft carrier.
 Modly said that Crozier should have notified his immediate superior about his complaints.

-A Navy official who spoke to The Times on condition of anonymity, however, said that Crozier fired off the email only after repeatedly requesting that his superiors take action to remove sailors from the ship, to curb the coronavirus outbreak.
+A Navy official who spoke to The Times on condition of anonymity, however, said that Crozier fired off the email only after repeatedly requesting that his superiors take action to remove sailors from the ship in order to curb the coronavirus outbreak.
 But instead, the Navy simply continued “minimizing” the risk from the virus.

 According to Crozier’s classmates who spoke to The Times, the date of Crozier’s positive coronavirus test is uncertain, but he is now under quarantine in the “distinguished visitors quarters” at a U.S. Naval Base in Guam.